 Where We Work

 Extended and complex conflicts in Syria, Iraq and Yemen have resulted in a humanitarian crisis almost beyond comprehension that has resulted in the displacement of millions of people.
-Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst both the internally displaced in Syria, Iraq and Yemen and refugees who have fled to he opportunity to go to school, as well as resulting in the mass displacement of over a million people into neighboring countries.
+Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst the internally displaced in Syria, Iraq and Yemen.

 We believe that access to education is fundamental to children's well-being and development.
 Sadly, the mass displacement of communities, destruction to education infrastructure and economic hardship that war brings means many children in the communities we work don’t have the chance to go to school.
 From providing communities with the resources they need to rebuild schools destroyed by ISIS in Syria, to supporting refugee children from Myanmar to be able to attend school, Partners is working hard to ensure all children have the chance to receive the education they deserve.